Dr Andy Hayward, LLB(ELS) LLM PGCAP PhD

-He has completed the Postgraduate Certificate of Academic Practice (PGCAP) and is a Fellow of the Higher Education Academy.
+He has completed the Postgraduate Certificate of Academic Practice (PGCAP) and is a Senior Fellow of the Higher Education Academy.

 Andy is currently Early Career Researcher Coordinator for the Law School.
 He is also Co-Director of Gender and Law at Durham (GLAD) (with Anna Jobe), which involves coordinating events and activities relating to law and gender studies.

 Andy has supervised several postgraduate research students in the fields of Family Law and Equity (Master of Jurisprudence (MJur) and Doctor of Philosophy (PhD)) and acted as external examiner.
 Previous research projects include the meaning of ‘needs’ in the granting of Financial Orders, reform of divorce law and the legal recognition of prenuptial agreements.

 Andy welcomes research proposals from students in the areas of modern and historical family law (adult relationships), comparative family law and equity, especially trusts of the family home.

 - 2018: Society of Legal Scholars Research Grant - £711.52

 - 2016: Economic and Social Research Council Impact Mentoring Scheme Grant - £750.00